chaendizzle/Terran-Tanks/README_trimmed.txt

  - Hydralisk: Lightly armored biological alien that can shoot spines at enemies.
 Can attack both land and air.
 Built from the Tier 1 Land Factory.

  - Infestor: Psionic creature that cannot attack, but can spawn infested marines and spit blinding clouds that prevent enemy ranged attacks in an area.
 Built from the Experimental Factory.

+ - Ravager: Armored biological crawler that spits bile at enemies, and can launch large balls of corrosive bile that deals damage to a target area.
+Created by morphing a Roach into a Ravager.

  - Roach: Armored biological crawler that can spit acid at enemies.
 Built from the Tier 1 Land Factory.